MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/guided-walkthrough-creating-leadership-site.md

 **5. Connect to important resources** Link to pages and sites that cover key topics.
 [Learn how](#connect-to-important-resources-with-the-quick-links-web-part)

 **6. Engage with video**  Add video to keep people updated on the latest talks, updates, and more.
-[Learn how](#make-it-visual-by-adding-video-with-the-stream-web-part)
+[Learn how](#add-video-with-the-stream-web-part)

 ![Image of the Yammer and Hero web parts](media/gw-leadership/long-78.png)

 **7. Keep communication fresh** Share recent conversations and comments from your organization.
 [Learn how](#keep-communication-fresh-with-the-yammer-web-part)

-**8. Engage users with beautiful images** Add more images with text and links to make your page look great and engage users.
-[Learn how](#engage-users-with-beautiful-images-with-a-second-hero-web-part)
+**8. Showcase images** Add more images with text and links to make your page look great and engage users.
+[Learn how](#engage-users-with-a-second-hero-web-part)

 ![Image of the Events web part](media/gw-leadership/long-9.png)